 |cold water||100 ml||⅜ cup|

-- Place pork meat, liver, chopped onion, chopped celery, bay leaf and black peppercorns in 1 quart (950 ml) of water and bring to boil.
+- Place pork meat, liver, chopped onion, chopped celery, bay leaf, and black peppercorns in 1 quart (950 ml) of water and bring to a boil.
 Reduce heat, skim as necessary and simmer for 1 hour until meat separates from the bone.

-- b.
-Bring stock to boil and add rice.
-Simmer until rice is very tender.
+- Bring stock to boil and add rice.
+Simmer until the rice is very tender.

-- Mix ground meat with chopped green onions, chopped parsley, salt, white pepper, cayenne and rice.
-Add stock until mixture does not stick to your fingers.
+- Mix ground meat with chopped green onions, chopped parsley, salt, white pepper, cayenne, and rice.
+Add stock until the mixture does not stick to your fingers.
 Taste it and add more salt or cayenne if necessary.

 - Stuff into 32 - 36 mm hog casings.
 Make 12" (30 cm) links.